Deploying the most advanced work-class ROVs

 - The Heavy Duty (HD) 150hp ROV provides a range of capabilities from a multilevel platform for use in the drill support and IMR segments, the construction sector and the research, salvage and military support arenas.

 - The Ultra Heavy Duty (UHD-III) ROV is the ultimate heavy construction vehicle powered by a 250hp motor vehicle with 150hp auxiliary power to perform all subsea tasks through its software controlled ISOL-8 pump.
-The compact and powerful ISOL-8 delivers more than 50 gpm at 5,000 psi, and in construction mode provides single or dual fluids.
+The compact and powerful ISOL-8 pump can deliver more than 50 gpm at 5,000 psi for BOP intervention operations while in construction mode the ISOL-8 pump can be configured with single or duel fluid outputs.

 Delivering intuitive maintenance solutions

-Our modular approach to system design encompasses mechanical, electrical and hydraulic subsystems providing a robust and reliable ROV that supports rapid simplified system maintenance with comprehensive system diagnostics and intuitive maintenance solutions
+Our modular approach to system design encompasses mechanical, electrical and hydraulic subsystems providing a robust and reliable ROV.
+This design philsophy supports rapid simplified system maintenance with comprehensive system diagnostics and intuitive maintenance solutions.

 Our ROV systems support the pilot operator through high fidelity, automated control modes such as Intelligent Power Management, StationKeep™, AutoDisplacement™ and AutoTrack&trade.
-These standard systems provide precision and stability for performing intricate intervention tasks, supporting ROV pilots to focus on complex operations while the ROV automatically compensates for high currents and low visibility.
+These standard systems provide precision and stability for performing intricate subsea intervention tasks.
+These systems enable ROV pilots to focus on complex operations while the ROV automatically compensates for high currents and low visibility.

 Reliable, powerful, precise